sdcastillo/PA-R-Study-Manual/docs/03-data-manipulation.md

 ## Exercises

+Run this code on your computer to answer these exercises.

 The data `actuary_salaries` contains the salaries of actuaries collected from the DW Simpson survey.
 Use this data to answer the exercises below.